-The terms "class" and "classroom", as used within this Handbook, include the remote learning class and remote learning classroom.
-Due to the potential of continuing health risks caused by COVID-19, CEC might need to conduct classes remotely at different times during the 2022-2023 school year.
+The terms "class" and "classroom" as used within this Handbook, include the remote learning class and remote learning classroom.
+CEC might need to conduct classes remotely at different times due to emergency school closures during the 2024-2025 school year.
 CEC recognizes that remote learning creates significant challenges for many families.
 While CEC respects the privacy and autonomy of each family and their homes, CEC continues to be responsible to provide a safe, consistent, and productive learning environment for each student.
 During the time students are scheduled to participate in online learning activities, they are expected to conduct themselves in accordance with this Handbook, the rules established by CEC, and the classroom teacher.
-When attending class remotely, it is important for students to have a quiet and secure environment, free from distractions, in the background.
-When students are on camera, they are expected to adhere to the dress code as outlined in this Handbook and are expected to behave as if in a physical classroom..
+When attending class remotely, it is important for students to have a quiet and secure environment, free from distractions in the background.
+When students are on camera, they are expected to adhere to the dress code as outlined in this Handbook and are expected to behave as if in a physical classroom.
 Students are expected to be on time for all scheduled school activities, whether in person or online.
 CEC will hold students accountable for all conduct whether in-person or online.
-CEC will hold students accountable for all conduct whether in-person or online.
-CEC will hold students scountable for all conduct whether in-person or online.
-CEC will hold students accountable for all conduct whether in-person or online.
+CEC will hold students accountable for all conduct whether in, on network property, and network-sponsored events.

-Mission, Student Bill of Rights, and Family Engagement
+Mission, Beliefs, Student Bill of Rights, and Family Engagement